wetory/sql-server-maintenance/README.md

 ### 5.1 Reporting issues

 Please report all found issues, current version of the solution is the first one and require some debugging to be “perfect”.
-Here are some contacts you can write to via email or LYNC:
+Here are some contacts you can use:

  * tomas.rybnicky@wetory.eu (T-SQL)